International Consolidated Airlines Group, S.A. – Annual report – 31 December 2025

 Lease liabilities

-Lease liabilities are initially measured at their present value, which includes the following lease payments: fixed payments (including in-substance fixed payments), less any lease incentives receivable; variable lease payments that are based on an index or a rate; amounts expected to be payable by the Group under residual value guarantees; the exercise price of a purchase option if the Group is reasonably certain to exercise that option; payments of penalties for terminating the lease, if the lease term reflects the Group exercising that option; and payments to be made under reasonably certain extension options.
+Lease liabilities are initially measured at their present value, which includes the following lease payments: fixed payments (including in-substance fixed payments), less any lease incentives receivable; variable lease payments that are based on an index or a rate; amounts expected to be payable by the Group under residual value guarantees; the exercise price of a purchase option, if the Group is reasonably certain to exercise that option; payments of penalties for terminating the lease, if the lease term reflects the Group exercising that option; and payments to be made under reasonably certain extension options.

 Aircraft lease payments are discounted using the interest rate implicit in the lease.
 The interest rate implicit in the lease is the discount rate that, at the inception of the lease, causes the aggregate present value of the minimum lease payments and the unguaranteed residual value to be equal to the fair value of the leased asset and any initial indirect costs of the lessor.
-For aircraft leases these inputs are either observable in the contract or readily available from external market data.
+For aircraft leases these inputs are either generally observable in the contract or readily available from external market data.
 The initial direct costs of the lessor are considered to be immaterial.
-If the interest rate implicit in the lease cannot be determined, the Group entity’s incremental borrowing rate is used.
+If the interest rate implicit in the lease cannot be determined, the Group entity’s incremental borrowing rates are used.

 Each lease payment is allocated between the principal and finance cost.
 The finance cost is charged to the Income statement over the lease period so as to produce a constant periodic rate of interest on the remaining balance of the lease liability for each period.
 After the commencement date, the amount of lease liabilities is increased to reflect the accretion of interest and reduced for the lease payments made.

-Amounts excluded from recognition as lease liabilities
+Amounts excluded from recognition as ROU assets and lease liabilities

-The Group is exposed to potential future increases in variable lease payments based on an index or rate, which are not included in the lease liability until they take effect.
-When adjustments to lease payments based on an index or rate take effect, the lease liability is re-assessed and adjusted against the ROU asset.
-Extension options are included in a number of aircraft, property and equipment leases across the Group and are reflected in the lease payments where the Group is reasonably certain that it will exercise the option.
+The Group is exposed to potential future increases in variable lease payments based on an index or rate which are not included in the lease liability until they take effect.
+When adjustments to lease payments based on an index or rate take effect, the lease liability is reassessed and adjusted against the ROU asset.
 Such variable lease payments are expensed to the Income statement as incurred.

 Sale and leaseback transactions

-- if a sale is determined to have occurred, then the associated asset is de-recognised and a ROU asset and lease liability are recognised.
+- If a sale is determined to have occurred, then the associated asset is de-recognised and an ROU asset and lease liability are recognised.
 The ROU asset recognised is based on the proportion of the previous carrying amount of the asset that is retained.
 Any gain or loss is restricted to the amount that relates to the rights that have been transferred to the counterparty to the transaction; and

-- where a sale is determined to have not occurred, the asset is retained on the Balance sheet within Property, plant and equipment and an Asset financed liability recognised equal to the financing proceeds.
+- Where a sale is determined to have not occurred, the asset is retained on the Balance sheet within Property, plant and equipment and an Asset financed liability recognised equal to the financing proceeds.

 Cash flow presentation – lease liabilities

-Lease payments are presented as follows in the Consolidated cash flow statement:
+Payments associated with lease liabilities are presented as follows in the Consolidated cash flow statement:

-- where the proceeds received from sale and leaseback transactions represent the fair value of the asset being transferred, the total proceeds are presented within cash flows from investing activities.
+- Where the proceeds received from sale and leaseback transactions represent the fair value of the asset being transferred, the total proceeds are presented within cash flows from investing activities.
 Where the proceeds received from sale and leaseback transactions exceed the fair value of the asset being transferred, the element of the proceeds equivalent to the fair value of the asset being transferred is presented within investing activities and the amount of proceeds in excess of the fair value is presented within financing activities;

-- the repayments of the principal element of lease liabilities are presented within cash flows from financing activities;
+- The repayments of the principal element of lease liabilities are presented within cash flows from financing activities;

 Cash flow presentation – asset financed liabilities